starkinfra/sdk-dotnet/README.md

 ## Credit Note

 ### Create CreditNotes
-You can create CreditNotes to generate a CCB contracts:
+You can create Credit notes to generate a CCB contracts:

 ```c#
 using System;